Separate Tub and Shower: A Trend that's Here to Stay?

 What This Layout Has to Offer

-Try to keep the shower and bathtub close together; it's less expensive to install water supply lines and drain-waste-and-vent systems on the same wall.
+Try to keep the shower and bathtub close together; cost to remodel your bathroom will be lower when you install water supply lines and drain-waste-and-vent systems on the same wall.
 Before you add an extra-large tub, check that both your hot water heater and your water pressure are up to supplying its demands.
 And if you are planning a renovation to increase the market appeal of your home, do a little homework first to find out which design features house hunters expect -- and are willing to pay extra for -- in your neighborhood.

 Laura Firszt writes for networx.com.